electric-eloquence/gulp/docs/recipes/make-stream-from-buffer.md

     });

     streamEnd = streamEnd
-    // Transform the raw data in the stream into a vinyl object/file.
+    // Transform the raw data in the stream into a Vinyl file object.
     .pipe(vinylBuffer())
     //.pipe(tap(function(file) { /* do something with the file contents here */ }))
     .pipe(gulp.dest('output'));